remi-riche/DynamicsWebApi/.github/README.md

 The following table describes all __possible__ properties that can be set in a `request` object.
 Some parameters may still be absent in a table, please refer to [DynamicsWebApi Wiki](../../../wiki/).

+> [!NOTE]
-__Please note!__ Not all operations accept all properties and if by mistake an invalid property has been specified you will receive either an error saying that the request is invalid or the response will not have expected results.
+> Not all operations accept all properties and if by mistake an invalid property has been specified
+> you will receive either an error saying that the request is invalid or the response will not have expected results.

 Property Name | Type | Operation(s) Supported | Description
 ------------ | ------------- | ------------- | -------------